watson-developer-cloud/salesforce-sdk/README.md

 The SDK currently supports:
   * Conversation v1
   * Discovery v1

-The remaining services will be added in the soon.
-You can find the ones that are close to be release in the `generated` branch:
+  * Language Translator v2
+  * Natural Language Classifier v1
   * Natural Language Understanding v1
- * Natural Language Classifier v1
   * Personality Insights v3
+  * Tone Analyzer v3

+The remaining services will be added in the soon.
+You can find the ones that are close to be release in the `develop` branch:
+ * Speech to Text v1
+ * Text to Speech v1

 ## Functional Tests